Kobe Bryant dead: Trump reacts, calling it 'terrible news'

 "Reports are that basketball great Kobe Bryant and three others have been killed in a helicopter crash in California.
 That is terrible news!" the president tweeted.

+Trump took a break from tweeting dozens of posts slamming the ongoing Senate impeachment trial against him.

-Trump's tweet came hours after reports that Bryant, 41, was killed as his helicopter went down in Calabasas, Calif. on Sunday.
+His reaction came hours after reports that Bryant, 41, was killed as his helicopter went down in Calabasas, Calif.

 The Los Angeles County Sheriff’s Office said all five onboard had died but did not confirm the identities of the other passengers.